Plants that live in the desert flourish in hot, dry climates where they can endure little to no precipitation.

 The plant is also known as the porcelain succulent because of the rosette-shaped succulent leaves that it produces.

-These plants in the desert also look stunning in an open terrarium, as tiny houseplants, or in a rock garden.
+These desert plants also look stunning in an open terrarium, as tiny houseplants, or in a rock garden.

 10. Red Pancake